 Note: "email@example.com" will appear in the list as "firstname.lastname@example.org."
 This is expected!

 Step 3.
 Create a Terra Billing project

 Once you've accepted your Google credits and linked your Google Cloud Billing account to Terra, you'll be able to create a Terra Billing project.
-You need a Terra Billing project to create a workspace.
-These Billing projects are internal to Terra, and act as a passthrough for GCP costs.
+You need a Terra Billing project to create a workspace to work in Terra.
+These Billing projects are internal to Terra, and act as a passthrough for Google Cloud costs.

 Next - Hands-on practice in a showcase workspace template

 Once you have a Terra Billing project, you're ready to try your own analysis on the Terra platform.
 To see how to make your own copy of a workspace, see this video.